Maryland Guardianship Lawyer

 Power of Attorney.
 A Power of attorney is not an option if the mentally impaired person does not meet the legal standard.
 Don’t assume, talk with an Elder Law attorney.
 A guardianship order may not be necessary if the person appointed an attorney-in-fact to handle financial, business, and healthcare decisions.
 However, many powers-of-attorney are not designed to meet the legal and practical needs of seniors, or the senior may not be willing to accept that the time has come to allow the appointed attorney-in-fact to act on his or her behalf.
 Many seniors fail to get around to taking care of their estate planning needs and by the time a an adult child tries to step in to help have this done, lack of mental capacity may preclude the senior from signing a power-of-attorney or making a Will.
 Since an attorney-in-fact is an agent of the senior, the senior always has the right to terminate the agency relationship, unless no longer legally competent, – a decision typically to be made by a court.

-Cognitive impairment usually occurs gradually and one has to be alert to changes in behavior.
+Recognizing Cognitive Impairment.
+Symptoms usually manifest gradually and one has to be alert to changes in behavior.
+Sometimes, there may be a sudden onset of dementia, for instance after a frail elderly person suffers a fall or a traumatizing event.
 Symptoms include, for instance, a decline in the person’s attention span, ability to consider issues, memory, disorientation, wandering off, getting lost, use of language, mathematical ability, and ability to follow directions are some of the key indicators of a decline in mental capacity.
 Other indications may include weight loss and problems with walking, falling, and incontinence.
 It is also important to consider the effect of medication, pain, stress, depression, and poor nutrition in evaluating whether the person is indeed suffering from cognitive impairment.

 The senior should be examined by a physician that specializes in geriatrics and neurology to assess physical and mental well-being.
 Sometimes, a psychologist or psychiatrist’s evaluation may be needed.
 In cases where the senior is cooperative and no family dissension is anticipated, an elder law attorney’s assessment that the senior has adequate mental capacity may be sufficient for the senior to proceed with signing legal documents.
 The closer the call the more likely it is that the attorney will require a medical examination and mental assessment to move forward.